unik-name/docs.unikname.network/docs/uns-use-the-network/sdk.md

 ### How to use

-To have a smooth and simple developer experience, SDK connects and query a UNS node.
+To have a smooth and simple developer experience, SDK connects and query a <uns>uns.network</uns> node.
-To replace this default behavior you can pass URL of your own UNS node as a parameter of `UNSClient`.
+To replace this default behavior you can pass URL of your own <uns>uns.network</uns> node as a parameter of `UNSClient`.

 In some cases, functions returns chain meta datas as `ChainMeta`.
 These meta datas represent the informations about the block used to read chain informations.